Finitary birepresentations of finitary bicategories: Introduction

 \textbf{Acknowledgments.} M.~M., Vo.~Ma, D.~T. and X.~Z. thank Va.~Mi. for organizing and hosting the very interesting and very productive workshop ``Representations of monoidal categories and $2$-categories'' in 2019, during which many of the results in this paper and the next one (still to be finished) were first discussed.
 The hospitality of the University of East Anglia and financial support from EPSRC are gratefully acknowledged.
+D.~T. thanks tikzcd for patiently enduring his illustration attempts.

-M.~M. was supported in part by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portugal), projects UID/MAT/04459/2013 (Center for Mathematical Analysis, Geometry and Dynamical Systems - CAMGSD) and PTDC/MAT-PUR/31089/2017 (Higher Structures and Applications).
-Vo.~Ma. and X.~Z. were partially supported by the Swedish Research Council and G\" {o}ran Gustafsson Stiftelse.
+M.~M. was supported in part by Funda\c{c}{\~a}o para a Ci{\^e}ncia e a Tecnologia (Portugal), projects UID/MAT/04459/2013 (Center for Mathematical Analysis, Geometry and Dynamical Systems - CAMGSD) and PTDC/MAT-PUR/31089/2017 (Higher Structures and Applications).
+Vo.~Ma. and X.~Z. were partially supported by the Swedish Research Council and G{\"o}ran Gustafsson Stiftelse.
 Va.
 Mi. is partially supported by EPSRC grant EP/S017216/1.